daniqss/rsclip/README.md

 # rsclip
 CLI utility to copy the contents of a file to the clipboard written in Rust.
 Inspired in xclip.
-Supports X11.
+Supports X11, _sometime Wayland_.

 ## Installation